MetricDust/docs_for_developer/frontend/caching.md

 # Caching mechanism for the frontend

-> Caching mechanism desired for the get apis for desired period of time
+> Caching mechanism for desired get apis, for desired period of time and for desired version of the app.

 ## Use case for caching